tam17aki/music-esprit-python/README.md

     -   Unitary ESPRIT: [8]
     -   FFT-ESPRIT: [9]
 -   **HOYW**: [10]
+-   **RELAX**: [11]

-For a comprehensive overview and detailed mathematical derivations, the following textbook is highly recommended: [11].
+For a comprehensive overview and detailed mathematical derivations, the following textbook is highly recommended: [12].

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/tam17aki/music-esprit-python/blob/main/LICENSE) file for details.